pixelsock/matrix-config/DEPLOYMENT.md

 3. Create a commit with the build artifacts
 4. Bump the version in package.json
 5. Push changes and tags to GitHub
-6. Trigger the CDN deployment workflow
+6. Trigger the CDN deployment workflow with force version bump enabled

+**Note:** The deployment process involves two version bumps:
+1. First, locally during the `npm run deploy` command
+2. Second, in the GitHub Actions workflow to ensure GitHub releases are created correctly

 ## CDN URLs